ViDvorak/ray-traced-renderer/src/rt004/doc/ProgDocumentation.md

 #### Vector3D

 Represents vector in 3 dimensional space.
-With overriden operators such that, thay can interact only with apropriate types.
-Function Equals and operators == and != are overriden to direct comparisson of values.
+With overridden operators such that, they can interact only with appropriate types.
+Function Equals and operators == and != are overridden to direct comparison of values.

 | Add with  | Result type |
 | :------:  | :---------: |